 Contents

-With an area of about 1892 km², the Ngorongoro crater is located with the Ngorongoro Conservation Area Authority (NCAA).
+With an area of about 1892 km², the Ngorongoro Crater is located within the Ngorongoro Conservation Area Authority (NCAA).

-Before we dive into interesting facts about Ngorongoro crater.
+Before we dive into interesting facts about the Ngorongoro Crater.
 Let’s get some quick facts about this beautiful safari destination in Africa.

 This magical destination is made up of a vast caldera, formed more than 2.5 million years ago.

-The formation of this crater happened after the massive eruption of a volcano estimated to be the size of Mount Kilimanjaro and collapsed.
+The formation of this crater happened after the massive eruption of a volcano estimated to be the size of Mount Kilimanjaro, which collapsed.

-As of today, the Ngorongoro crater remains an intact and inactive volcano which become a haven for wild animals and plants.
+As of today, the Ngorongoro Crater remains an intact and inactive volcano, which has become a haven for wild animals and plants.

 With an impressive size of over 600 meters deep, with beautiful crater walls around the Ngorongoro crater edge covering around 259 Km

-After getting the highlights about the Ngorongoro crater, now let’s dive in for 21 great facts about Tanzania’s Ngorongoro crater.
+After getting the highlights about the Ngorongoro Crater, let’s dive in for 21 great facts about Tanzania’s Ngorongoro Crater.

 1. When is the best time to visit Ngorongoro Crater?